andreabellome/MRPLP_DACE_python/README.md

 pip install matplotlib
 ```

-The toolbox also requires the [DACEyPy](https://pypi.org/project/daceypy/) library, that is a Python wrapper of [DACE](https://github.com/dacelib/dace), the Differential Algebra Computational Toolbox.
+The toolbox also requires the [DACEyPy](https://pypi.org/project/daceypy/) library, that is a Python wrapper of [DACE](https://github.com/dacelib/dace).
 Please use [pip](https://pip.pypa.io/en/stable/) to install it:

 ```bash
 pip install daceypy
 ```

 ## Usage

+include info on how to use the repository is provided...

 ```python
 import foobar